RhubarbPHP/Module.Stem/docs/columns.md

 ## Creating your own column types

-Column types are a great solution to the challenge of allowing a model to present a particular data type (an object or array etc.) without requiring user code or the mode to perform the translation of that data ready for storage.
+Column types are a great solution to the challenge of allowing a model to present a particular data type (an object or array etc.) without requiring application code or even the model to perform the translation of that data ready for storage.

 You may also need to create a column type if you are creating a new repository type.